ccosta92630/hello-world/README.md

 # hello-world
 My first repository

 I was born in Fort Lauderdale, FL.
-I have a beautiful wife named Lisa , a little girl named Angela, and a son named Nicholas.

-7/8/16 - we went to the LF Sports Park for Movie Night.
-Watched Minions. :)
+I have a beautiful wife named Lisa , two girls named Angela and Adelynn, and a son named Nicholas.

+7/8/16 - we went to the LF Sports Park for Movie Night and watched Minions.
 Oh yeah, we brought Dottie too.